After completing this unit, you’ll be able to:

 - Elements Catalyst Org Analytics

 The reports are great tools that any Admin can run.
-But like your annual medical checkup, they give you an overall view of the health of your Org.
-They do not get into the nitty gritty detail that you need to make changes with speed and confidence, such as field %filled and where used.
-That is where a metadata dictionary with impact analysis comes it.
-More of that in the next unit
+But like your annual medical checkup, they give you an overall – high level – view of the health of your Org.
+They do not get into the nitty gritty detail that you need to make changes with speed and confidence.
+That is where a metadata dictionary with impact analysis becomes a valuable tool.
+(More of that in the next unit).
+You probably already know the major pain points in your Org.
+You get support calls and complaints from your users.
+What you need is the approach and tools to make changes that have a noticeable, positive impact: improved user adoption, and more productive and happier users.

 ROI FOR CLEAN UP

 The spreadsheet has 2 sheets – BENEFITS which lists the areas of benefits and the Elements capabilities that you use to deliver the benefits.
-The CALCULATION sheet has some of the base metrics from our experience.
-You need to add the core numbers from your organization and Org.
-I think you will be surprised by the results.
+The CALCULATION sheet has some of the base metrics that measure increased productivity and effectiveness.

 This covers process mapping, data modeling and requirements capture.
 Our experience is that companies can get up to 25% business productivity improvements simply by streamlining operational processes and removing waste.
 That is without implementing new apps.